-Here are a few handy tools to give you a head-start to meal prepping:
+Here are a few handy tools to give you a meal prepping head start:

 How to meal prep depends on your lifestyle.
-I recommend that you set one or two days a week to cook and prepare yourself ahead of time with easy recipes.
+I recommend that you set aside one or two days a week to cook and prepare ahead of time using easy recipes.

 As an Amazon Associate I earn from qualifying purchases.